71% of those getting COVID since July 1 under 50, while their vaxx rate only 24%

 Meanwhile, only a little over 24% of residents younger than 50 in the eight counties have been vaccinated.

-ARHS released those figures Friday as it also reported new COVID-19 cases in the region increased by more than 400 this week, 100 more than the week before.
+ARHS released those figures Friday as it also reported new COVID-19 cases in the region increased by more than 400 last week, 100 more than the week before.
 Pasquotank reported the largest jump in new cases (86), while every county reported a double-digit rise.
+Perquimans reported 31 new cases.
 Total COVID-19 cases in the region climbed above 14,000.

 ARHS also reported two more deaths attributed to COVID-19 this week.
 One person lived in Camden and was between the ages of 50-64.
 A Pasquotank resident who was older than 65 also died from COVID.